 Chart 4 shows the percentage difference between the countywide median ratio and the median ratios for residential and nonresidential properties for each county.
-Of the 37 counties with data available for residential and nonresidential property, 34 counties have a sample residential median property ratio that is within 5 percent of the county median ratio.
+Of the 37 counties with data available for residential and nonresidential property, all 37 counties have a sample residential median property ratio that is within 5 percent of the county median ratio.
+Twenty-nine counties have a sample nonresidential median ratio within 5 percent of the county median ratio.